bryanmylee/svelte-popperjs/README.md

 `createPopperActions` returns a pair of actions to be used on the [reference and popper element](https://popper.js.org/docs/v2/constructors/#usage).

-The reference action takes an [options object](https://popper.js.org/docs/v2/constructors/#options) for configuring the popper instance.
+The content action takes an [options object](https://popper.js.org/docs/v2/constructors/#options) for configuring the popper instance.

 ```html
 <script>